 Don’t miss this timely discussion!

-Okay, if I hit the right button that would help page down.
-There we go.
 Okay, so what is CCPA?
 It's the California Consumer Privacy Act, and I've put the link there in case you want to look it up.
 Now, if you've heard me talk before on any kind of law or regulation, I always encourage you to read it for yourself because that way you don't have to rely on somebody else telling you what it says and whether or not they've told the truth or interpreted it correctly.
 I really always encourage people to read themselves.
 So, here's a link to that once you get the hand out.
 So it was passed originally in 2018, and one of the reasons it came through was because there was, and it came through the California legislature pretty quickly, because there was a movement on, so that in that fall of 2018, there was going to be a referendum on the California ballot to put in a Privacy Law.
 So, the California legislature pushed this through pretty quickly because apparently it's easier to amend a California law when it comes through the legislature versus having it come through a voter referendum.
 So, there were quite a few kind of ambiguities and things that really needed to be clarified, and so there were a bunch of, it was five or six, amendments that came through last October, so October of 2019.
 There are still some ambiguities going on, and there's expected to be a bit more clarification out of the Attorney General's office, but at the moment it is what it is.

 So, it went into effect on January 1st of 2020 and enforcement starts as of July 1st, so some of the things that we'll be talking about are actually in effect now, but the penalties can start to kick in as of July 1st.
 It's similar in a lot of ways to GDPR that went into effect May 25, 2018, but there's also some differences, and so that's what Donnie and I are going to explore today.